sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/deployment_overview.md

 ## Options and scenarios

-Use the table below to help determine the best option ot meet your needs.
+Using the table below click on the deployment type that best meets your needs.

 Of course, if you're just starting out, you can [**try Sourcegraph Cloud**](https://sourcegraph.com) or [run Sourcegraph locally](docker/index.md).